caacuk/video-conversion-app/README.md

 > docker-compose up

-Application will run in port :5000
+Application will run on port :5000